|Contact:||The way to get in

-HW #0, due Thursday, January 22 by 5pm: please send me an email
+HW #0, due by 5pm the first Friday of the semester: please send me an email

-called, your major and hobbies, why you're interested in probability, or anything else you
+called, your major and hobbies, why you're interested in PDEs, or anything else you

 want to share or have questions about.
 It would also be helpful to attach a photo of